radgrad/docusaurus2/docs/developers/deployment/howto/reset-db.md

 { "dropped" : "radgrad", "ok" : 1 }
 ```

-## Edit settings
+## 4. Edit settings

+Presumably you are dropping the current database in order to load a new snapshot of the database.

-Third, edit the app/.deploy/settings.json file to specify the new database.
+To do this, edit the app/.deploy/settings.json file to specify the new database.

 This usually involves changing the value of the field "databaseRestoreFileName".

-## Deploy with updated settings
+## 5. Deploy with updated settings

 Next, invoke mup deploy to rebuild and redeploy RadGrad.